fcoury/octopi/pages/object.markdown

 ### Raw Git Data ###

-You can get the contents of a blob with the blobs s via:
+You can get the contents of a blob with the blob's SHA via:

 	blob/show/:user/:repo/:sha